 The Fourth Amendment right to be free from unreasonable searches and seizures applies to all criminal cases, DUIs included.
 Courts enforce this right through the “exclusionary rule” after defendants have filed motions to suppress evidence.
 Courts will suppress (or “exclude”) evidence that officers have obtained through illegal searches and seizures.
 In the DUI context, this means, for example, that a court will toss out evidence of a DUI if the arresting officer had no reason to detain the motorist in the first place.
 It will do the same if the officer had a reason for the initial detention, but no basis for continuing it beyond brief questioning.

 If a cop has pulled over a driver on a whim—not because of a traffic infraction, a different offense, or suspicious driving—there isn’t a lawful basis for the stop.
 In order to discourage this kind of Fourth Amendment violation, a court will rule that all evidence flowing from the illegal stop is inadmissible, thereby eviscerating the prosecution’s case.
-(For more information on the theory behind and application of the exclusionary rule, see Understanding Search and Seizure Law.)

 See a Lawyer